Mysore division: Railway

 Majority of the division is under Mysore railway division of South Western Railway zone.
 The parts of Coastal Karnataka comes under Konkan Railway zone.
 Major railway stations are Mysore Junction, Mangalore Junction, Mangalore Central, Arsikere Junction, Hassan Junction, Kadur Junction railway station, Birur Junction, Mandya, Chamrajnagar, and Chikkamagaluru.

 Air

 Mangalore International Airport is the only international airport located in the division.
-Mysore Airport is another major domestic airport.
+Mysore Airport is a major domestic airport.
 Hassan Airport is under construction.

 Sea

 New Mangalore Port is the main and only port of the division.